robt1019/ten-schematics/README.md

 then run `ng generate ngrx --collection=@ten-group/schematics user --module=src/app/app.module.ts --root`

-This should generate you a `+state` folder with a feature level ngrx store in it.
+This should generate you a `+state` folder with a root level ngrx store in it.

 ### Required